-La Wrong.
-Dear Sir!
-I am in such a Trembling! preserve my Honour, and I am all Obedience!
+La.
+Wrong.
+Dear Sir, I am in fuch a trembling! preserve my honour, and I am all obedience.
+[Apart to Manly.

-[ Apart to Manly.

 Man.
-Sir Francis - my Lady is ready to receive your Commands for her Journey, whenever you please to appoint it.
+Sir Francis-my Lady is ready to receive your commands for her journey, whenever you please to appoint it.

-Sir Fran.
-Ah Coufin!
-I doubt 'I am oblig'd to you
+Sir Fr.
+Ah Cousin!
+I doubt I am obliged to you for it.

-for it.

 Man.
 Come, come, Sir Francis! take it as you find it.
-Obedience in a Wife is a good thing, though it were never to wonderful! - And now, Sir, we have nothing to do but to dispose of this Gentleman.
+Obedience in a wife is a good thing, though it were ever fo wonderful!-and now, Sir, we have nothing to do but to difpose of this gentleman.